Natural Remedies for POTS in 2025: Lifestyle Advice & More

 Pro tip

 Keep track of how much water you drink each day and note whether dizziness or fatigue changes.
-A tool like Human Health can make it easier to see patterns over time.
+A tool like the Human Health app can make it easier to see patterns over time.

 Pro tip